N-Shot Learning for Augmenting Task-Oriented Dialogue State Tracking: Method

 Figure \ref{fig:template} depicts a sample turn-pair template that our framework generates.
 Each turn-pair template in our framework consists of a pair of turns: a system turn and a user turn.
-Our templates consist of pairs of turns simply because consecutive turns (system-user) in the MultiWOZ dataset share the same dialogue state annotation.
-Each turn-pair template consists of a delexicalized pair of turns and its dialogue function formed as the combination of the previous, current, and next turn belief states.
+Our templates consist of pairs of turns, simply because consecutive turns (system--user) share the same dialogue state annotation.
+Each turn-pair template consists of a delexicalized pair of turns and a dialogue function formed as the combination of the previous, current, and next turn belief states.

-Our delexicalization, following prior work~\cite{Hou2018Sequence-to-SequenceUnderstanding}, consists of finding the slot values in the turn-pair and replacing them with ``[slot-name]".
-MultiWOZ dataset does not provide the indexes for the values thus we manually find each value by searching in the turn-pair.
-This brings up several problems where two slots might have the same value or some categorical values might not show up in the text ({\itshape e.g.} hotel-internet: \{ dontcare, yes, no\}).
-We filter out templates with the same values for different labels and we leave the values for the categorical labels the same assuming they are not affected by changes in other values.
-However, unlike non-categorical ones we are limited from enriching the values of such slot types in our last step, surface realization when we fill in our templates.

-Each dialogue in the MultiWOZ dataset usually starts with a salutation and ends with a farewell.
-To distinguish these pairs, we define two special cases: (1) If a template's turn-pair comes from the beginning of a dialogue then we set its previous belief state to be ``null'', (2) if it comes from the ending of a dialogue then we set its next belief state to be ``null''.
-We use these two cases later in template generation to generate dialogues that are coherent from start to end.
+During delexicalization we follow \cite{hou-etal-2018-sequence} to replace each slot value with ``[slot-name]''.
+Since MultiWOZ~2.1 does not provide indices for slot values, we manually find each value by searching in the turn-pair.
+This brings up several problems where two slots might have the same value or where some categorical values might not show up in the text ({\itshape e.g.} \textit{hotel-internet}: \{``dontcare'', ``yes'', ``no''\}).
+We filter out templates with the same values for different labels and leave the values for the categorical labels the same, assuming that they are independent of changes in other values.
+However, unlike non-categorical ones, we are limited from enriching the values of such slot types through surface realization when we fill in our templates.
+Each dialogue in MultiWOZ usually starts with a salutation and ends with a farewell.
+To distinguish these starting--ending pairs, we define two exception cases: (1) If a template's turn-pair comes from the beginning of a dialogue, we set its previous belief state as {\it null} (start state), (2) if it comes from the ending of a dialogue we set its next belief state as {\it null} (end state).
+We use these two cases later in template generation to generate coherent dialogues from start to end.